What is an Internet course?

-- For more information on applying to the college, registering for classes or paying tuition and fees, please visit the student services website.
+- For more information on applying to the college, registering for classes, or paying tuition and fees, please visit the student success website.

 Internet courses follow the regular semester schedule.
 Students should refer to their class schedule for class start dates.
 Students are expected to access their course (via Blackboard) on the first day of class (start date) to receive instructions and begin their coursework.
 Courses are not self-paced.

 Important: Each Internet course contains an Enrollment Verification Assignment (EVA), located in the Start Here area of the course.
 The deadline to complete the EVA will be communicated by your instructor via email or Blackboard.
 Additional course content may not be accessed until completion of the EVA.
 To ensure access to course content and continued course enrollment, complete the EVA on the first day of class.

 Regardless of any other work you may have completed in the course, not completing the EVA by the due date will:

 - Result in your being administratively withdrawn from the course.

 - Result in your tuition and fees adjusted accordingly.
 If you are receiving financial aid, we recommend you contact a financial aid representative.

 - Use your college email account for all email communication.

 - Meet assignment and testing deadlines set by the instructor.